The Old Man and his Sons: Fable

 An old man has a number of sons who constantly quarrel with each other.
-As he nears death he calls them to him and gives them an object lesson in the need for unity.
+As he nears death, he calls them to him and gives them an object lesson in the need for unity.
 Having bound a bundle of sticks together (or in other accounts either spears or arrows), he asks his sons to break them.
 When they fail, he undoes the bundle and either breaks each stick singly or gets his sons to do so.
 In the same way, he teaches them, though each can be overcome alone, they are invincible combined.

 The fable was included by Babrius in his collection.
 Later, Pseudo-Plutarch told the story of King Scilurus of Scythia and his 80 sons.
 It has also been told about other barbarian kings or nomad khans by other authors, such as the Bulgar Khan Kubrat and Svatopluk.
 The story also travelled eastwards.
 It may appear in mediaeval Turkic manuscript fragments and on a Sogdian mural.
-Having entered Central Asian folklore, the story was also told of an ancestor of Genghis Khan.
+Having entered Central Asian folklore, the story was also told of Alan Gua, an ancestor of Genghis Khan.
+Through textual transmission from the continent or by way of Jesuit missionaries, the story also found its way to Japan where the daimyo Mōri Motonari takes the role of the old man.